fsfe/reuse-tool/README.md

 ## Install

-### Installation via PIP
+### Installation via pip

 To install reuse, you need to have the following pieces of software on your computer:

 -   Python 3.6+
--   Pip
+-   pip

-To install reuse, you only need to run the following command:
+You then only need to run the following command:

     pip3 install --user fsfe-reuse